atsign-foundation/at_tools/README.md

 [at_ve_doctor](./at_ve_doctor)- A very simple way to test the status of the secondaries running in the Virtual Environment.
 Using the [at_server_status](https://pub.dev/packages/at_server_status) package.

+[sshnp_register_tool](./sshnp_register_tool/) - Register/Onboard atSigns easily on your client or IoT device using this tool.
+The tool can also initialize your `sshnpd.service` on your IoT device.